 Roald Dahl was incredibly creative and came up with more than 500 new words and character names.

-Such as the Oompa-Loopmas and scrumdiddlyumptious from Charlie and the Chocolate Factory, and snozzcumbers and frobscottle from the BFG.
+Such as the Oompa-Loompas and scrumdiddlyumptious from Charlie and the Chocolate Factory, and snozzcumbers and frobscottle from the BFG.

 He called his language Gobblefunk, and loved to play around with words and invent new ones or meanings.

 Oxford University Press even created a special Roald Dahl Dictionary, featuring almost 8,000 real and imaginary words which he loved to use.

 Roald Dahl spent around four hours every day writing stories from his garden shed!